Pablo-Arias/hpc_analyses/README.md

-# hpc_analyses — Miniforge Environments + Script-by-Script Mapping + SLURM Jobs
+# Hpc_analyses — Setting up Environments, Scripts and SLURM Jobs

-BEWARE : the folloiwng read me was written by AI—with some supervision— so may not be completely accurate.
-Refer to the top of each .py file to make sure you have configured environments correctly.
-Also, put your data inside original_data/your_experiment.
-Also, configure each .py file to analyse your data by changing the experiment name to your_experiment.

 This repository contains **small, composable pipelines** to preprocess and analyse **DuckSoup** experiment data on laptops and **SLURM** clusters.
 The goal is to make routine operations (video prep, facial AUs, voice features, transcription→subtitles, heart-rate) **repeatable and scalable**.

-- Each script does **one job** (preprocess, AU extraction, audio prep, voice analysis, transcription, subtitles, HR).
+- Each script does **one job** (preprocess, AU extraction, audio prep, voice analysis, transcription, subtitles, Heart Rate).
 - **Environment instructions** (which conda env + `conda develop` lines) are written **at the top of each `.py` file**, and matched by the associated `*_job.sh` wrapper.
 - This README mirrors those **per‑script environments** so new users can get running quickly.